alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 For me, it was a game changer.

 ## Conclusion
-I didn't read plenty of fascinating books yet.
+Unfortunately, I didn't read plenty of fascinating books yet.
 I usually choose a book which talks about architecture or design based on [the Gregor Hohpe bookshelf](https://architectelevator.com/architecture/architect-bookshelf/).
 You will find many of the books I already mentioned in this article and many more!